apache/linkis/README.md

 ## Introduction

+Linkis connects with compuation/storage engines(Spark, Flink, Hive, Python and HBase), exposes REST/WS interface, and executes multi-language jobs(SQL, Pyspark, HiveQL and Scala), as a data middleware.

-Linkis is a collection of middleware services for financial-level big data platforms.
-Connected to Linkis foreground system, a user can obtain the capabilities of financial-level multi-tenant, resource management and permission isolation.
-Besides, unified variables, functions and source file management across multiple foreground systems are realized.
-In addition, it empowers users to get lifecycle management capabilities for high-concurrency, high-performance and high-availability jobs.
+Based on the microservices architecture, Linkis provides enterprise-level features of financial-level multi-tenant isolation, resource management and access control.
+It also offers convenient support to manage unified variables, UDFs, functions and resource files. it is also guaranteed with sophisticated task/job lifecycle management capabilities under high-concurrency, high-performance and high-availability scenarios.

-Based on the microservices architecture, Linkis also supports plug-in connection to various back-end big data computing and storage engines, allowing users’ data development/display tool system instantly upgrading to financial level.

-Linkis, the link between user and data platform.

 ## Features

-- Unified Job Execution Services:  A distributed REST/WebSocket container designed for receiving data analysis and exploration requests submitted by foreground system.
+- Unified Job Execution Services: A distributed REST/WebSocket service for processing scripts execution requests from user.

-  Currently supported compute engines: Spark, Python, TiSpark, Hive and Shell, etc.
+  Available computation engines so far: Spark, Python, TiSpark, Hive and Shell.

-  Currently supported script languages: SparkSQL, Spark Scala, PySpark, R, Python, HQL and Shell, etc.
+  Available languages so far: SparkSQL, Spark Scala, PySpark, R, Python, HQL and Shell.

-- Resource Management Services: Provide real-time control of each user's resources usage and dynamic resources charts and thus make it easy for users to view and manage their own resources.
+- Resource Management Services: Available for real-time control/limit of resource usage from both perspectives of amount and load for both systems and users.
+With dynamic charts of resource statistics, it is convenient to monitor and manage resource usage for systems and users.

-  Currently supported resources type: Yarn queue resources, server(CPU and memory), number of concurrent users, etc.
+	Available resource types so far: Yarn queue resources, server(CPU and memory), number of concurrent instances per user.

-- Application Management Services: Manage all user applications across all systems, including offline batch applications, interactive query applications as well as live streaming applications, providing powerful reusability for offline and interactive application and providing application lifecycle management that automatically frees up user idle applications.
+- Application Management Services: Manages global user applications, including offline batch applications, interactive query applications and real-time streaming applications.
+Also provides powerful reusability especially for offline and interactive applications, with complete lifecycle management which automatically releases idle applications for users.

-- Unified Storage Services: The generic IO architecture can quickly connected with various storage systems and provide a uniform call entry.
-Besides, it is highly integrated, easy to use and supports all common data formats.
+- Unified Storage Services: The generic IO architecture can quickly integrate with various storage systems and provide a unified invokable entrance.
+It is also highly integrated with most common data formats and easy to use.

-- Unified Context Services: Unify user and system resources files (JAR, ZIP, Properties).
-User, system, parameters and variables of compute engine are managed in a unified manner.
-Therefore, once there is a change, the rest that associated with it will change accordingly.
+- Unified Context Services: Unite resources files of users and systems (JAR, ZIP, Properties).
+With unified management of arguments/variables for users, systems and engines, it is achieved that modification in random place will reflect in all the other places automatically.

-- Material Library: System and user-level material management, it is capable of sharing, transferring materials and supports automatic lifecycle management.
+- Material Library: System and user-level material management, capable of sharing, transferring materials and automatic lifecycle management.

-- Metadata Services: Real-time display of dataset table structure and partition.
+- Metadata Services: Real-time display of dataset table structure and partitions.

 ## QuickStart